Wurundjeri: Wurundjeri today

 All remaining Wurundjeri people are descendants of Bebejan, through his daughter Annie Borate (Boorat), and in turn, her son Robert Wandin (Wandoon).
 Bebejan was a Ngurungaeta of the Wurundjeri people and was present at John Batman's "treaty" signing in 1835.
 Joy Murphy Wandin, a Wurundjeri elder, explains the importance of preserving Wurundjeri culture:

 In the recent past, Wurundjeri culture was undermined by people being forbidden to "talk culture" and language.
 Another loss was the loss of children taken from families.
 Now, some knowledge of the past must be found and collected from documents.
 By finding and doing this, Wurundjeri will bring their past to the present and recreate a place of belonging.
 A "keeping place" should be to keep things for future generations of our people, not a showcase for all, not a resource to earn dollars.
 I work towards maintaining the Wurundjeri culture for Wurundjeri people into the future.

-In 1985, the Wurundjeri Tribe Land Compensation and Cultural Heritage Council was established to fulfil statutory roles under Commonwealth and Victorian legislation and to assist in raising awareness of Wurundjeri culture and history within the wider community.
+In 1985, the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation was established to fulfil statutory roles under Commonwealth and Victorian legislation and to assist in raising awareness of Wurundjeri culture and history within the wider community.

 Wurundjeri elders often attend events with visitors present where they give the traditional welcome to country greeting in the Woiwurrung language:

-which means, "Welcome to the land of the Wurundjeri people".
+which means "Welcome to the land of the Wurundjeri people".